quentin-moquay/SoftwareEngineerChallenge/design/DESIGN.md

 |-----|------|
 |No risk of bad analytics since client can less messed up the integration| Will cost a lot to our company to create and maintain each library|

-We could provided thoses libraries under open-source licence to help support more languages without too much costs.
+We could provided those libraries under open-source licence to help support more languages without too much costs.

 ## Database capacity